RomanoLab/comptox_ai/docs/source/docs/index.rst

 API Reference
 *************

-This is a comprehensive reference for the main modules, classes, and functions provided by ComptoxAI's Python package.
-For a narrative introduction to important concepts and usage patterns for ComptoxAI, please refer to the :ref:`User Guide <user_guide>`.
+This is a reference guide for the modules, classes, and functions in ComptoxAI's Python interface.
+For a more general overview of ComptoxAI, computational toxicology, and graph databases, please refer to the :ref:`User Guide <user_guide>`.

+.. _db_ref:

 :mod:`comptox_ai.db`: ComptoxAI databases
 =========================================